Slow Cooker Beef Machaca

 Follow these tips and ideas when making this delicious machaca.

-- Most of the spice in the dish is coming from the serrano peppers.
+- Spice level: Most of the spice in the dish comes from the serrano peppers.
 These can be very spicy but tend to mellow out a bit when they are cooked for a long time.
 If you are worried about the spice, you can use jalapenos or poblano peppers instead.
 You could also use canned chipotle peppers if you want to add a smoky flavor.

-- For a smokier Machaca, you can substitute chipotle peppers in adobo for the serrano peppers or use dried ancho chili peppers.
+- Use different chile peppers: For a smokier Machaca, you can substitute chipotle peppers in adobo for the serrano peppers or use dried ancho chili peppers.

 Side Dish Ideas